Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory

-The models we will consider throughout this article are of the general form (\ref{genmodel}) in which the regressor process $x_k$ is a sum of input shocks that result in either a long memory or a semi-long memory process.
-In the long memory case we take, for $k=1, \ldots, N$,
+The models we consider throughout this article are of the general form (\ref{genmodel}) in which the regressor process is the sum of input shocks that result in either a long memory process or a semi-long memory process.
+In the long memory process, we take for $k=1, \ldots, N$